JasperBoom/galaxy-tools-naturalis-internship/README.md

   GitHub repository: https://github.com/JasperBoom/galaxy-tools-naturalis-internship

 ```
-Copyright (C) 2018 Jasper Boom (jboom@infernum.nl)
+Copyright (C) 2018 Jasper Boom

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License version 3 as
 published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful,